 Getting to Warsaw is relatively easy (and affordable) it appears that the majority of flights are run by Ryanair and relatively regularly.
 Check them out here.
 Or check Skyscanner for other cheaper routes here.

 We booked an apartment opposite the Palace of Culture and Science for £130 for two for three nights.
-This boutique style apartment was gorgeous and had great amenities, the bathroom did, however, smell of the sewer.
+This boutique-style apartment was gorgeous and had great amenities, the bathroom did, however, the smell of the sewer.
 I do think that Warsaw in general, has an issue with their sewer system.
 The location was really great for two female travellers.